minhphan6624/TPS-Team/README.md

 - Models achieved high accuracy for October 2006 data, demonstrating robust prediction capabilities.
 - The A* algorithm effectively incorporated traffic predictions to recommend efficient routes.
 - User-friendly GUI enhanced interaction and visualization of traffic flow and routes.

-## Future Enhancements
-- Extend predictions to larger datasets and additional cities.
-- Integrate real-time traffic data for dynamic route optimization.
-- Enhance the GUI with additional visualization features and model comparisons.

 ## Contributors
 - Quang Minh Phan